andysavidge/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

+## This Code Book has:
-1 Info about the variables including units in the data set not included in the tidy data
+1. Info about the variables including units in the data set not included in the tidy data

 accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz